 World Languages and Cultures

-Dr. Quirk has general research interests in German, English and French from Romanticism to the present.
+Dr. Quirk has research interests in German, English and French from Romanticism to the present.
 Within German he focuses on both the Age of Goethe and Modernism, with special emphasis given to Kleist, Nietzsche and Kafka.
-His present book project is a study of Kleist's fiction, and a second strain in his research is a series of essays that uses Nietzsche to interpret contemporary American writers (McCarthy, Roth, DeLillo).
+His present book project, titled "The Anxiety of Inactivity," is a comparative study of action and interiority in literature.
+A second strain in his research uses Nietzsche to interpret recent American writers (McCarthy, Roth, DeLillo).
 Dr. Quirk has done research on German film (Tykwer, Haneke) and is also interested in the neopragmatist philosopher Richard Rorty.

 After his BA, Dr. Quirk lived in Germany for two years, where he worked in advertising and taught English.
 During graduate school he spent a year at the Universität Jena and was a guest lecturer at the Universität Dortmund from 2001-02.
 He has been a lecturer at the University of Virginia and a visiting assistant professor at St. Mary’s College of Maryland.